veselinastaneva/th-docs/deployment/ludwig.md

 > `description` -  The description can be used as a changelog when needed.
 It should contain valuable clues on what's new stuff in this model deployment.
 I imagine how this can be very helpful for the engineers that are integrating the Serving APIs or maintaining the platforms, using this Teachable.
 You can change the 'description' from the TeachableHub UI as well.

 > `activate` - This option set to 'true' automatically sets the newly deployed model as the latest version of the environment to which it's deployed.
 Keep in mind that it might be dangerous to execute in the production environment directly.
-However, it's entirely okay for experimentation or staging environments.
+However, it's entirely okay for experiments or staging environments.

 ```